Category: MBA Community (page 1 of 14)

 Thus, your initial $130,000 investment in an MBA more than pays for itself over time in absolute dollars and it also generates a very attractive incremental rate of return.

-We’ve provided a template you can use to plug in your own numbers and see your potential returns.
+We’ve provided a video tutorial and Excel template you can use to plug in your own numbers and see your potential returns.
 These tools will help you make an informed decision about your MBA investment.

 calculate your npv